 A general complaint is not commentary or opinions on CSIRO's science or policy position.

-For general complaints contact CSIRO Enquiries.
-CSIRO Enquiries will contact the relevant area in CSIRO who will acknowledge and respond to your complaint.
+For general complaints, contact CSIRO Enquiries.
+CSIRO Enquiries will contact the relevant area in CSIRO who will acknowledge and respond to your complaint as appropriate.

 iii.
 Complaints about possible misconduct

-Where a complaint involves a report or allegation about a possible breach of the CSIRO Code of Conduct (which includes breaches of the law and Government regulations) by CSIRO or a staff member, CSIRO Enquiries will refer the matter to be dealt with through CSIRO's misconduct process, or CSIRO's Public Interest Disclosure Scheme, or by Fraud Control.
+Where a complaint involves a report or allegation about a possible breach of the CSIRO Code of Conduct (which includes breaches of the law and government regulations) by CSIRO or a staff member, CSIRO Enquiries will contact the relevant area in CSIRO who will assess whether the matter should initially be dealt with under CSIRO's Workplace Issues Resolution Procedure or CSIRO's Public Interest Disclosure Scheme.

 The terms misconduct and fraud are defined below.